Cavalier King Charles Spaniel health problems

 Cavalier King Charles Spaniels are more likely to develop stones that can form in the kidneys or bladder.
-We recommend regular (6-12 month) urine testing for any indication of presence.
+Regular (6-12 month) urine testing would check for any indication of their presence.
 They are painful!
 If your dog has blood in their urine, can’t urinate or is straining, this is a medical emergency.

 Allergies and skin problems

-Just like humans, dogs can suffer from allergies but rather than a sneeze, allergies can make a dog’s skin itchy.
-This itch can be caused by a reaction to fleas, food or environmental allergens among other things with a dog’s feet, belly, ears and folds of the skin most commonly affected.
+Just like humans, dogs can suffer from allergies but rather than sneezing, allergies can make a dog’s skin itchy.
+This itch can be caused by a reaction to fleas, food or environmental allergens among other factors, with a dog’s feet, belly, ears and folds of the skin most commonly affected.

 These can all be treated, and can even be prevented, once a vet has diagnosed an allergen.